dasch-swiss/dsp-api/docs/05-internals/development/building-and-running.md

     to create the knora-test repository and initialize it with loading some test data into the triplestore (Fuseki).

-1. Start the entire knora-stack (fuseki (db), sipi, redis, api, salsah1) with the following command:
+1. Start the entire knora-stack (fuseki (db), sipi, api, salsah1) with the following command:

     ```
     $ make stack-up